 A Senior Cell Phone Plan from Consumer Cellular and AARP

-Consumer Cellular now offers several cell phones to AARP members; some at no cost and others as high as $100.
+Consumer Cellular now offers several phones to AARP members; some at no cost and others as high as $100.
 The phones are typical rather than being designed specifically as cell phones for seniors.

-Learn more by calling 1-800-686-4460 or visiting the Consumer Cellular website.
+If interested you can learn more by calling 1-800-686-4460 or visiting the Consumer Cellular website.

 Cell Phones for Seniors with No Budget to Spare